yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

                 """
 ```

-> Note: If you want to install a specific version of Snakemake along with other python packages, we recommend installing  using pip.
+‼️  If you want to install a specific version of Snakemake along with other python packages, we recommend installing  using pip.
 This way, one can use
   singularity containers smoothly in Snakemake workflow.

+‼️ Please note that scaling up of jobs with slurm executor should be done carefully.
+In case you need to submit lot of small jobs to cluster, please use hyper executor which can allocate a large resource block and then submit your jobs to the same resource allocation.
+Slurm executor submits each of your computational tasks as separate Slurm jobs or job step.

 ##  Run snakemake workflow with singularity container